Dirout/vaultist/CONTRIBUTING.md

 * If someone hasn't already suggested the same thing, [open a new issue](https://github.com/Dirout/keywi/issues/new/choose) and start writing code.

-keywi is a volunteer effort.
+Keywi is a volunteer effort.
 We encourage you to pitch in and join [The Team](https://github.com/Dirout/keywi/graphs/contributors)!

 Merci!